jbrouault/nsis_libvirt_installer/installer_readme/README.txt

 All other connection types may or may not work, and haven't been tested.
 Please let us know either the results (either way) if you do. :)

+WARNING - The qemu+tcp:// connection type passes all traffic without encryption.
+This is a security hazard, and should *not* be used in security sensitive environments.

 Connecting to VMware ESX or vSphere